 It’s quite humid, but not as much as the Philippines.

 At least it’s sunny and warm nearly every day.

-For me personally, the low proficiency in English and the visa-situation put this country lower on my “I want to live there” list, but the fact that Vietnam is a booming economy with currently cheap options to invest should alert you to the possibilities.
+For me personally, the moderate proficiency in English and the visa-situation put this country lower on my “I want to live there” list, but the fact that Vietnam is a booming economy with currently cheap options to invest should alert you to the possibilities.

 And then visit it every so often, to enjoy the fruits this country has to offer.

-I would advise against living here full-time, because then you’d also have to pay taxes, and you’d be faced with many of the downsides of the country that you can avoid if you only use it as one of your bases.
+I would advise against living here full-time, because then you’d also have to pay taxes, and you’d be faced with many of the downsides of the country that you can avoid if you only use it as one of your Bases.